-Egg donor banks are commercial operations that purchase eggs from donors and sell them to recipients via IVF clinics.
-As such they are permitted to sell donated eggs to anyone for use as long as it is legally permitted in the country in which the eggs are transported and then used.
+Egg donor banks obtain eggs from donors.
+As such they are permitted to provide donated eggs to the IVF clinic for use as long as it is legally permitted in the country in which the eggs are transported and then used.
 Women who have poor ovarian health, who experience medical conditions which prevent them from achieving and maintaining a pregnancy or who are acting as a surrogate can benefit from using eggs obtained from an egg bank.
 Depending on the law of the country in which the IVF clinic is based recipients do not necessarily have to have a partner and could be in a heterosexual or same-sex relationship.
 For more information visit our IVF Abroad – Questions and Answers section.

 Egg donor banks – guarantees